MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/destroy-command-team-foundation-version-control.md

 ### Effects of tf destroy on TFVC repo code search

-Code search doesn't handle `tf destroy` notifications, so using `tf destroy` for TFVC repos won't automatically delete files in the search index.
+Code search doesn't handle `tf destroy` notifications, so using `tf destroy` for TFVC repos won't automatically delete files from the search index.
 As a result, these files appear in the code search results.
 To avoid these ghost files scenarios, delete files before the `tf destroy` operation.

 ## Examples